 The metered data (production per PU, merged production data per RE and MGA, aggregated metered consumption data per RE and MGA, and MGA exchange data) shall be reported by the DSOs.
 The BRPs are responsible for reporting bilateral trades to eSett.
 They shall in addition report plans per RO and bids for up and down regulation to the TSOs.
 BRPs are also obliged to keep their plans updated, i.e. report updated values.
-Nominated Electricity eSett performs validations on received data and publishes it in the Online Service.
-The settlement calculations and the weekly invoicing are then performed in the imbalance settlement IT system.

-Market Operator (NEMO) is responsible for reporting day-ahead and intraday trade results to the TSO and eSett.
+Nominated Electricity Market Operator (NEMO) is responsible for reporting day-ahead and intraday trade results to the TSO and eSett.
 TSOs also report reserves and prices to eSett.